HyperboreaHQ/hyperchain/README.md

 Hyperchain is an essential component of the hyperbloom application.

-Hyperchain provides essential mechanisms for creating a custom proof of authority (private) blockchains on the hyperborea protocol.
+Hyperchain provides mechanisms for creating a custom proof of authority (private) blockchains on the hyperborea protocol.

 These blockchains are autonomous and are directly controlled by one